longenbach/F1_Fantasy/README.md

 # F1 Fantasy 2020

-Suspended due to COVID-19 but work in progress on how to optimally pick F1 Fantasy 2020 team.
+Postponed due to COVID-19 but a mathematical way of how to optimally pick F1 Fantasy 2020 team.

 ### Table of Contents:
 * [Basics of Formula 1](#Basics-of-Formula-1)